On the geometric fixed-points of real topological cyclic homology: TCR of the integers and perfect rings

 Let us identify this pushout.
 The underlying spectrum is $H((\Z\oplus \Z)/(2,-2))$ with the involution $\tau$ which flips the two summands.
 This is equivalent to $\Z\oplus \Z/2$ by the map that sends $[a,b]$ to $(a+b,[b])$, and the involution $w$ sends $(a,x)$ to $(a,[a]+x)$.
 We claim that $H(\Z\oplus \Z/2,w)$ is in fact the equivariant pushout.
-In order to show this, we need to show that the composite map from the top left to the bottom right corner of the square is an equivalence on geometric fixed-points.
+We need to verify that the map from the equivariant pushout to $H(\Z\oplus \Z/2,w)$ is an equivalence on geometric fixed-points.
+By the formula of \cite[Proposition 1.6]{HigherEx} the geometric fixed-points of the equivariant pushout are equivalent to the geometric fixed-points of the initial vertex, and therefore we need to show that the composite map from the top left corner of the square to $H(\Z\oplus \Z/2,w)$ is an equivalence on geometric fixed-points.
 This is the map induced on $C_2$-equivariant Eilenberg MacLane spectra by

 Let us compute its cofibre, and show that is has trivial geometric fixed-points.
 The quotient of $(2,0)$ is $\Z/2\oplus\Z/2$ with the involution $w(y,x)=(y,y+x)$.
 Its fixed-points are $0\oplus \Z/2$, which is also the quotient of the map $(2,0)\colon \Z\to (\Z\oplus \Z/2)^{C_2}\cong (2\Z)\oplus \Z/2$.
 It follows that there is a fibre sequence of $C_2$-spectra